Series / Borgen

-"Borgen" is Danish for "The Castle", a nickname for the Christiansborg Palace, the centre of the Danish government.
+"Borgen" is Danish for "The Fortress", a nickname for the Christiansborg Palace, the centre of the Danish government.
 The actual Danish pronunciation is more like "Bauwen".
-DR market this with the overseas title Government
+(DR market this with the overseas title Government

-, but neither the BBC or Link TV chose to use that name when transmitting it in English) is a Danish Government Procedural
+, but neither the BBC or Link TV chose to use that name when transmitting it in English.)
+The show is a Danish Government Procedural

-by Adam Price, running since 2010.
+by Adam Price, running from 2010 to 2013.
 It has been critically acclaimed for its realistic fictional parties

 and its lack of strawman stereotypes